sumitsamantray/Google-Trends/README.md

 # Google-Trends Project [Link](https://app.powerbi.com/view?r=eyJrIjoiNzMzMmJjYjktOWNlNi00NmIzLWExNTYtYWUxMmZmMDAzM2M3IiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9)

 After Pesting the codes into Power BI, replace your API Key in the code.
-If you don't know how to get the key, simply log in to https://serpapi.com/ and navigate to the account section, where you'll find it.
+If you don't know how to get the key, log in to https://serpapi.com/ and navigate to the account section, where you'll find it.

-Keyword Limit: Maximum 5 Keywords can be passed. let
+Keyword Limit: Maximum 5 Keywords can be passed.

+  let
     // Define the API endpoint
     apiUrl = "https://serpapi.com/search.json",

 // Define the parameters
-queryParams = [ engine = "google_trends", q = "Data Analyst,The Developer,Jobs,India,Power BI" , data_type = "GEO_MAP", date = "today 5-y", tz="-330",api_key = "Peste your Key here"],
+queryParams = [ engine = "google_trends", q = "Data Analyst,The Developer,Jobs,India,Power BI" , data_type = "GEO_MAP", date = "today 5-y", tz="-330",api_key = "Paste your Key here"],

 // Combine the endpoint and parameters fullUrl = apiUrl & "?" & Uri.BuildQueryString(queryParams),